Damir Džumhur: 2016: Maiden Top 10 wins

-2017: Historic ATP World Tour titles & top 30 finish
+2017: Historic ATP titles & top 30 debut

 The new season for Džumhur was opened with a straight set defeat to Dudi Sela at the Chennai Open.
 His poor start to the season continued in Melbourne, where he lost in the first round of the Australian Open to Viktor Troicki, coming back from two sets down before eventually losing in five.
 Džumhur was criticized for his attitude on court, as he was involved in an argument with the chair umpire, which caused a point penalty to be given to him.
-At 3-4 in the final set, Džumhur requested the supervisor to come on court, shortly before he lost his serve and allowed Troicki to serve for the match, which he did successfully.
+At 3–4 in the final set, Džumhur requested the supervisor to come on court, shortly before he lost his serve and allowed Troicki to serve for the match, which he did successfully.
 The Bosnian refused to shake the chair umpire's hand after the match.

 Later he took part in the first ever Europe/Africa Zone Group I Davis Cup tie for Bosnia and Herzegovina, after the promotion won in Vilnius in the previous season, facing Poland in Zenica.
-Despite fitness problems, Džumhur managed to play against and defeat Hubert Hurkacz in straight sets, contributing to a 5-0 win and Bosnia's progress to the second round to face the Netherlands at home.
+Despite fitness problems, Džumhur managed to play against and defeat Hubert Hurkacz in straight sets, contributing to a 5–0 win and Bosnia's progress to the second round to face the Netherlands at home.
 Soon after he went on to play Sofia Open, where he was beaten in his first match by Andreas Seppi, who had been involved in a clay court Davis Cup tie in Buenos Aires only two days earlier.

 Džumhur recorded his first ATP wins of the season in Memphis, where he defeated Kevin Anderson who was returning from injury, coming back from a set and a break down, and also defeated Steve Darcis in straight sets.
 In his fourth career ATP World Tour quarterfinal he fell to Ryan Harrison.
 Damir's form continued in Delray Beach as he defeated Konstantin Kravchuk and barely lost to Juan Martín del Potro, receiving appraisal for his display from the Argentinian.
 Džumhur then went on to play in the 2017 Dubai Tennis Championships, where he achieved his biggest career win to date, by eliminating defending champion, world No. 3 and current US Open title holder Stan Wawrinka winning 7–6, 6–3.
 In the second round he overcame Marcel Granollers, also in straight sets, reaching yet another quarterfinal, and his first on ATP World Tour 500 level.
 He was there defeated by Robin Haase in their third career meeting, worsening their head-to-head record to 2–1.
 Due to points won in Dubai, Džumhur broke into the top 70 for the first time, achieving a singles ranking of 67 on 6 March.